SpektraSystems/Check-Point-Labs/README.md

 # Introduction

-This is a supplement guide to ‘**Check Point Certification Labs - CCSA/CCSE**’, to be used when you are delivering a hands-on-lab session using Cloud Labs AI platform from Spektra Systems.
+This is a supplement guide to getting started on accessing the hands-on **Check Point Certification CCSA/CCSE** labs, to be used when you are delivering a hands-on-lab session using Cloud Labs AI platform from Spektra Systems.

 # Accessing Hands-on Labs CCSE/CCSA